vanrein/0cpm-Firmerware/doc/top2bottom.rst

 * Function-bound keys like Hold, Transfer, Flash, Menu or Up/Down.
 * Line buttons, positioned to manage lines/accounts/calls.
 * Soft function buttons, usually positioned under a display.
-* Generic buttons, which can be programmed for speed dial and so on.
+* User programmable buttons, usuable for speed dial and so on.

 The configuration files specify which are available, and how many of the various classes.
 The bottom half is